 She holds a Master of Arts in Clinical Mental Health Counseling and a Master in Education from Regent University in Virginia Beach, Va. as well as a Bachelor of Arts in History from Bridgewater State University in Bridgewater, Mass.
 What inspires Erin?
 “I am always inspired when I am afforded the opportunity to help people make forward progress no matter how big or small.
 I love to ask how I can help someone move from point A to point B and then walk alongside them on the journey until they arrive there.”

-Kate Burke Gibbs
+Kate Burke Gibbs, M.A.

-Director, Practitioner, Training Unit Manager
+Vice President, Practitioner, Training Unit Manager

 Kate earned her Master of Arts in social enterprise from the School of International Service at American University in Washington, D.C., and her Bachelor of Arts in international studies with a Latin American emphasis from Westmont College in Santa Barbara, Calif.
 She has also completed professional education on Suicide Prevention in the Workplace from Working Minds Training, earned a Leadership Institute Certificate from the National Center for Leadership, and achieved Competent Communicator and Competent Leader designations from Toastmasters International.
 What inspires Kate?
 “To experience the view of Half Dome in Yosemite National Park brings joy, inspiration and awe at the world God created.
 So much so, I also chose to get married in Yosemite Valley.”

 Chief of Staff, Director of Communications and Operations